Are you looking to sell a house “as-is” In Washington?

 Also note that a house that is sold “as-is” does not necessarily need to have a defect.
 The trained eye of a professional inspector will help determine that.
 And if you’re in California for example, be sure you get a detailed Real Estate Transfer Disclosure Statement (part of the California Civil Code 1102), which addresses nearly every single defect with the home, including lawsuits against the property and the presence of contaminants (the seller is required to provide you with it).
 In general, everything from loud neighbors to roof leaks should be disclosed from the seller when selling a house “as-is”, which absolves the seller of any liability.
 If you find out about a problem with the house that the seller has intentionally hidden from you in the Disclosure Statement, you may file a claim against the seller.

-Who Buys Houses As-Is For Cash?
+Who Buys Houses in Washington As-Is For Cash?

 We do!
-We buy houses as-is for cash all the time and in doing so help homeowners who need to sell their house fast.
+We buy houses as-is In Washington for cash all the time and in doing so help homeowners who need to sell their house fast.
 We have done this countless times and we make the process as quick and easy as possible for you.